electrikmilk/cherrilang.org/language/vcards.md

 Since this happens at compile time, the image path must be available at compile time.
 No variables are allowed unless they evaluate to a text literal.

-{: .note }
-In a future release, entering a variable into the `imagePath` argument will insert that variable for `PHOTO:` instead of trying to load a file.
+Entering a variable into the `imagePath` argument will insert that variable for `PHOTO:` instead of trying to load a file.
 It will only load a file if you enter a string literal for the `imagePath` argument.

 The example below uses this built-in action to make a vCard menu: